gianarb/gianarb.github.com/_posts/2016-02-28-chatops-create-your-own-irc-bot-in-go.markdown

 The ChatOps is an assistence oriented to decrease the distance between your infrastacture and your communication channels.

-I wrote a little library to communicate on IRC protocol, we can try to use it to write our dummy bot.
+I wrote a low level library to communicate on IRC protocol, we can try to use it to write our dummy bot.

 {% highlight go %}